Starting a trucking company

 CDL training teaches truckers:

-Logbook rules – Another legal requirement placed on truckers is that they maintain a logbook.
+Logbook rules – Another legal requirement for truckers is maintaining a logbook.
 This book records information such as:

 Here are some other things you can control to operate a safe company